An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Conclusions

 \section{Conclusions}

 In this paper, we have developed an AP IMEX numerical scheme for the RTE system in the framework of $P_N$ method.
-The Maxwellian iteration is utilized to derive the order of each expansion coefficients of the radiation intensity based on Knudsen number.
-Thus, in each equation of $P_N$ system, the term at lower order of Knudsen is set as implicit term with those at higher order of Knudsen set as explicit term.
-Therefore, the implicit-explicit $P_N$ system can be solved at the computational cost of a completely explicit scheme with the time step length proportional to the mesh size and independent on Knudsen number.
+The Chapman-Enskog expansion is utilized to derive the order of each expansion coefficient of the specific intensity respected to the mean free path.
+Thus, in each equation of the $P_N$ system, the terms at lower-order of the mean free path are set as an implicit term with those at higher-order set as an explicit term.
+Therefore, the implicit-explicit $P_N$ system can be solved at the computational cost of a completely explicit scheme with the time step length independent of the mean free path.
 The analysis of the total energy shows the energy stability with the evolution of time.
 Numerical examples have exhibited the AP property and the efficiency of this new scheme.
-However, this method is limited to the gray model for the moment.
-Research works on the multi-frequency problem are ongoing.
+However, this method is limited to the gray approximation of the radiative transfer equations for the moment.
+Research works on the frequency-dependent problem are ongoing.